 - Halide for iOs

 RAW images are much larger than JPEG photos, so make sure you have enough internal and external memory capacity.
-These uncompressed, unprocessed images will allow you to change settings like exposure, contrast, white balance, and color profile.
+These uncompressed, unprocessed images will allow you to change exposure, contrast, white balance, and color profile settings.

 Photo Editing Apps

 You can use the software on your laptop or PC to make necessary adjustments.
 Or you can download a third-party app to do the job for you.
 We recommend:

 - Adobe Lightroom for Android and iOs